Click PLAY or watch a 1 minute preview on YouTube.

 - Nepal Trekking Holidays – Paul Darlow – 3 Passes

 - Everest Base Camp Trek w porter – FAQ (2013) – Escape Artistes

 Leave a comment if you’ve got an up-to-date 3 Passes trip report to recommend.

-If you are seriously researching 3 Passes, sit down and watch this mini-documentary.
+If you are seriously researching 3 Passes, sit down and watch this longer mini-documentary.